-- Every organization that issues a sustainability report on its activities in Belgium and beyond – regardless of the size of the organization or its business – can participate in the Awards.
+- Every organization that issues a sustainability report on its activities in Belgium and beyond – regardless of the size of the organization or its industry – can participate in the Awards.

-- The report has to inform about the activities of a Belgian legal entity or on the Belgian activities of a foreign entity.
+- The report has to communicate on the activities of a Belgian legal entity or on the Belgian activities of a foreign entity.